jredimer2/SeleniumJSExample2/README.md

 In the Command Prompt window, type "npm install"

 ### Step 5: Run the test
-In the Command Prompt window, type "node test"
+In the Command Prompt window, type "node testcases"